timalexfinch/quanta-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is the app that allows you to create a list of workers and job titles.
+This is the app that allows you to create a list of workers and job titles - ie the Tania Rascia tutorial